nordic-institute/X-Road/doc/Sidecar/kubernetes_security_server_sidecar_user_guide.md

 ##### Secondary Pods installation

-An example of how to install the Secondary Pod is shown in the manifest below (**reference Data: 3.1, 3.2, 3.4, 3.12, 3.13, 3.14, 3.15, 3.17, 3.18, 3.19, 3.20, 1.4, 1.5, 1.6, 1.10**).
+An example of how to install the Secondary Pod is shown in the manifest below (**Reference Data: 3.1, 3.2, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9, 3.10, 3.11, 1.4, 1.5, 1.6, 1.10**).
 The example uses Kubernetes Service with `LoadBalancer` type (https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
 Cloud providers may require additional deployment and configuration for `LoadBalancer` Service type.
 For more details see:
 -  [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html)
 -  [Use a public standard load balancer in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/load-balancer-standard)